 Kathryn St. Clair was born in Long Beach, CA and grew up in Wichita Falls, TX.
 She graduated with a BFA in Studio Art With Honors from the University of Texas at Austin in 1993.
 She went on to receive her MFA in Painting and Printmaking from the Massachusetts College of Art in Boston in 1996.

 Kathryn moved to San Francisco in 1999.
-During her eleven years in San Francisco, she was active in a group studio of artists in the Mission, and participated in six consecutive years of the San Francisco Open Studios.
+During her eleven years in San Francisco, she was active in a group studio of artists in the Mission (BASE Studio), and she participated in six consecutive years of the San Francisco Open Studios.
 She was represented by Limn Art Gallery from 2003 to 2011.
 Her work has evolved from figurative and narrative prints and drawings to abstract painting and into more landscape-inspired work.
-Her paintings are currently represented by the SFMOMA Artists Gallery in San Francisco and the Artists Registry at White Columns Gallery in New York, NY.
+Her paintings are currently represented by the SFMOMA Artists Gallery in San Francisco.
+She works out of her painting studio in the historic McNear Building in downtown Petaluma.

 Her past painting commissions include clients such as Holmes Cully, a structural engineering firm in San Francisco, and a range of private collectors in the Bay Area, the UK, Australia, and Sweden.
-Kathryn St. Clair’s work has recently been purchased and installed in the Stanford University Medical Center, The Hyatt Regency in Greenville, SC, the Ritz-Carlton Buckhead in Atlanta, GA, and the Edgewater Hotel in Madison, WI.
+Kathryn’s work has recently been purchased and installed in the Stanford University Medical Center, and was commissioned by the U.S. Forest Service for a painting in their permanent collection.
+Images of her work have been installed in The Hyatt Regency in Greenville, SC, the Ritz-Carlton Buckhead in Atlanta, GA, and the Edgewater Hotel in Madison, WI.

 She now lives with her husband and two young sons and has a painting studio in Petaluma.